 We need to be more like that crab who didn’t want anything to stop him – even his own dirty legs!
 Not that I’m not suggesting we tear our legs off, or even pull our hair out.
 But we need to stay focused on the finish line – and get rid of whatever does impede us.

 Trials that come our way are difficult.
 And on top of that, our own failures get us down too.
 Life is full of both good and bad.
 Trials and blessings.
 Ups and downs.

 But let’s remember that God allows the trials to help us.
 Yes, they can cause wounds and missing pieces.
 But in the end they are hidden blessings, allowed by the Lord to teach us to persevere and overcome.

 How about you?

 Do you have the tenacity of the land crab who keeps going despite difficulities?
-Or do often feel like throwing the towel in?
+Or do often feel like throwing the towel in and hiding in your hole?
 Deciding that life is just too hard, the trial is too great, you give up.